Roman Age (0 -400 AD)

 Bronze sieve.
 Provincial Roman/Gaul, lower Rhinelands.
 An important piece of equipment at Roman banquets

-Drinking horn covered with silver at its opening.
-Nordic
+Signal horn or drinking horn covered with silver at its opening.

 Mirror.
 Roman/provincial Roman.
 Mirrors are extremely rare in the North.
 A mirror from Hungary is the nearest equivalent